 - Change feeders every other day and thoroughly clean them each time to prevent harmful mold growth

 Since 1970, bird populations in the U.S. and Canada have declined by 29%, or almost 3 billion birds, signaling a widespread ecological crisis.
-Data shows tremendous losses across diverse groups of birds and habitats — from iconic songsters such as meadowlarks to long-distance migrants such as swallows and backyard birds including sparrows.
 Learn more about the 3 Billion Birds campaign, and support the Smithsonian's National Zoo and Conservation Biology Institute as we save species and educate the public.

 Frequently Asked Questions

 Always use refined white sugar (regular table sugar).
 Never use honey, corn syrup or raw, unprocessed sugars.